Raghav2018/PredictingDonors/README.md

 ### Install the requirements

-* Install the requirements using `pip install -r requirements.txt`.
 * Make sure you use Python 3.
-    * You may want to use a virtual environment for this.
+* Install all the required libraries. (or choose an easy life and use Anaconda :D )

 Usage
 -----------------------